-- To provide relevant training and ensure monitoring of training needs. - To provide sufficient and appropriate resources and facilities. - To provide awareness of Health and Safety issues within the School and on School trips, to prevent, where possible, potential dangers or accidents. - To inform staff and parents of the School's First Aid arrangements. - To report, record and where appropriate investigate all accidents. - To keep accident records and to report to the HSE as required under the Reporting of Injuries, Disease and Dangerous Occurrences Regulation 1995 (RIDDOR).
+- Ensure that first aid provision is available at all times while people are on the school premises, and also off the premises whilst on school visits. - Provide sufficient and appropriate resources and facilities. - Provide awareness of Health and Safety issues within the School and on School trips, to prevent, where possible, potential dangers or accidents. - Inform staff and parents of the School's First Aid arrangements. - Report, record and where appropriate investigate all accidents. - Keep accident records and to report to the Health and Safety Team who will report to HSE as required under the Reporting of Injuries, Disease and Dangerous Occurrences Regulation 2013 (RIDDOR). - ensure that sufficient persons are nominated to provide first aid, in accordance with first aid risk assessment. - ensure that risk assessments for each site incorporate appropriate reference to suitable first aid provision